marcysko/ShopShopRedux/README.md

 # ShopShopRedux

 ## Description
 Refactored the e-commerce platform, shop-shop, to use Redux to manage global state instead of the Context API.
+Added offline capabilities with IndexedDB as well as the ability to handle secure online payments with a service called Stripe.

 ## Weblink
 https://immense-chamber-07848.herokuapp.com/